HOW TO FIND AND BUILD YOUR HEALTHCARE TEAM

 · Find out if the doctor also does research.
 If they do, confirm that the research is relevant to your cancer.
 You can do this by “Googling” their name and publications.
 You can quickly gather an understanding of their interests by reviewing the titles of their publications.

 · Do not discount a doctor if they do not do research.
 A good clinician does not have to be a researcher.
 However, clinician/researchers often are more aware of the newly developing options.

-· If you have a preference for a provider of a certain age, gender, sexual orientation or language proficiency eliminate any names from the list that don’t meet your expectations.
+· If you prefer a provider of a certain age, gender, sexual orientation or language proficiency eliminate any names from the list that don’t meet your expectations.

-Once you have created a list go through it narrowing it down to three or four providers who seem to be highest ranked.
+Once you have created a list go through it and narrow it down to three or four providers who seem to be ranked the highest.
 Then get on the phone with their offices and make an appointment to see them for an initial consultation.